AndisPerime/expenses_tracker/README.md

 ![lightscore](https://github.com/user-attachments/assets/d52c07ae-90d7-4ff9-9812-76afd84ea4c9)

-## Issue
+## Issues

-s
-Contributor mistake.
+**Contributor mistake.**

-On project shows that there is a contributor, but there was an issue because before on VS code was worked another person forgot to check if the sign-in details were changed.
+Projects repository shows that there has been made a contribution by different username, but  there was an issue when another person was working on the same VScode application and the project developer forgot to check if the sign-in details into VScode were changed back to his details through terminal.
-Noticed this issue only when pushed changes to GitHub and it showed like a contributor.
+Noticed this issue only when pushed changes to GitHub and it showed up like a different contributor, but looking into contributors tab, there was never a contributor added.
+Project author was the one making those changes, not being aware of different 'user.name'.

 <details>
 <summary>Issue Evidence </summary>